Gan-Tu/classwork/datax-projects/README.md

 I will **not** be responsible for any consequence that resulted from any act of yours that may be deemed as cheating.

 # Software
-To view and test out the projects, you need python2 or above.
-You can get python [here](https://www.python.org/downloads/release/python-343/)
+To view and test out the projects, you need Python 2 and 3 or above.
+You can get python [here](https://www.python.org/downloads/release/python-343/).

+You also need OpenCV, PyTube, Clarifai, Flask, Numpy, and ImageIo.